 - Your mortgage offer (including its terms and conditions)

 Any of these might bring up issues that need to be investigated and resolved before the purchase can proceed – for example, most surveyor’s reports include legal notes intended for the conveyancing solicitor, relating to factors such as building control, planning issues and guarantees.

 A vital part of the conveyancer’s role is in carrying out searches relating to the property and grounds.

 These searches are usually carried out via the local authority and cover matters such as the property boundaries, rights of way, boundary disputes, planning constraints etc.

 Depending on the location and the type of property (including things like if it's freehold or leasehold) more searches might be needed.
 Searches can turn up information that will be vital to you as the future owner of the property – issues like flood risk or future building works nearby– so it's extremely important to .

 Our article on how long searches take explains more about local authority searches and what they're for.

 Exchanging contracts and completion

 You will be asked to sign the completion statement and the property transfer deed, which your conveyancer will send to the seller’s solicitor.
-They will also get in touch with your lender to arrange for the release of the mortgage funds on the completion date, at which point they will send the balance of the house purchase price to the seller’s solicitor.
+They will also get in touch with your mortgage lender to arrange for the release of the mortgage funds on the completion date, at which point they will send the money to the seller’s solicitor.